Multi-structure bone segmentation in pediatric MR images with combined regularization from shape priors and adversarial

-The discriminator was integrated into our segmentation framework by computing an adversarial term $\ell_{adv}$ which assessed the probability that the network considered the generated delineations to be the ground truth segmentation for a given greyscale image (Fig. \ref{fig:fig_framework}) \cite{xue_segan_2018, conze_abdominal_2020, nie_adversarial_2020, singh_breast_2020}.
-The probability computed by the discriminator given $\bm{\hat{y}_n}$, $\bm{x_n}$ and with fixed weights $\bm{\Theta_D}$ was defined as follows:
+The discriminator was integrated into our segmentation framework by computing an adversarial term $\ell_{adv}$ derived from the probability that the network considered the generated mask to be the ground truth segmentation for a given grayscale image (Figure \ref{fig:framework}) \cite{conze_abdominal_2021, nie_adversarial_2020, singh_breast_2020, xue_segan_2018}.
+The loss computed from the discriminator likelihood map given $\bm{\hat{y}_n}$, $\bm{x_n}$ and with fixed weights $\bm{\Theta_D}$ was defined as follows:

 We modified the segmentation training strategy to combine shape priors based and conditional adversarial regularizations.
-The optimization of the adversarial term encouraged the segmentation network to fool the discriminator and thus enforced more precise contours.
-The proposed loss function was a linear combination of Dice, shape priors and adversarial regularizations.
+The optimization of the adversarial term encouraged the segmentation network to fool the discriminator (i.e. discriminator predicting a likelihood map equals to one for a synthetic mask), resulting in more plausible segmentation mask with respect to the conditional intensity image.
+At first, the segmentation network will provide a rough prediction of the mask shape, and as training progresses, the discriminator will foster an increasingly accurate mask outline, resulting in more precise delineations of the targeted structures \cite{conze_abdominal_2021, nie_adversarial_2020, singh_breast_2020, xue_segan_2018}.
+The proposed loss function was a linear combination of cross-entropy, shape priors and adversarial regularizations.
 The novel optimization procedure was defined as follows:

 where $\lambda_1$ and $\lambda_2$ were empirically determined.